Nikola Jokić

 Nikola Jokić (/ˈjoʊkɪtʃ/ YOH-kitch; Никола Јокић /sh/; born February 19, 1995) is a Serbian professional basketball player who is a center for the Denver Nuggets of the National Basketball Association (NBA).
-Nicknamed "Joker", he is widely regarded as one of the greatest players and centers of all time, and is often considered the greatest draft steal in NBA history.
-A seven-time NBA All-Star, Jokić has been named to the All-NBA Team on seven occasions (including five first-team selections), and won the NBA Most Valuable Player Award for the 2020–21, 2021–22, and 2023–24 seasons.
+Nicknamed "Joker", he is widely regarded as one of the greatest players of all time.
+Jokić is an eight-time NBA All-Star, eight-time All-NBA Team member (including six first-team selections) and a three-time NBA Most Valuable Player (MVP).
 He represents the Serbian national team, with which he won a silver medal at the 2016 Summer Olympics, and a bronze medal at the 2024 Summer Olympics.

-Jokić was selected by the Nuggets in the second round of the 2014 NBA draft.
-He was voted to the NBA All-Rookie First Team in 2016.
-In the 2018–19 NBA season, while leading the Nuggets to the Western Conference Semifinals, Jokić received his first All-Star and All-NBA First Team selections.
-The following season, he once again received All-Star and All-NBA honors, while leading his team to the Western Conference Finals.
-In the 2022–23 NBA season, Jokić was awarded NBA Finals MVP after leading the Nuggets to their first-ever NBA championship.
-He ranks third all-time among NBA players with the most triple-doubles and holds the record for the fastest triple-double (achieved in 14 minutes and 33 seconds).
+Often considered the greatest draft steal in NBA history, Jokić was selected 41st overall by the Nuggets in the second round of the 2014 NBA draft.
+He was named to the NBA All-Rookie First Team in 2016.
+In the 2018–19 NBA season, while leading the Nuggets to the Western Conference Semifinals, Jokić earned his first All-Star and All-NBA First Team selections.
+The following season, he led the Nuggets to the Western Conference Finals.
+In the 2020–21 NBA season and 2021–22 NBA season, Jokić won back-to-back NBA Most Valuable Player Awards.
+In the 2022–23 NBA season, he finished second in MVP voting and was named NBA Finals MVP after leading the Nuggets to their first-ever NBA championship.
+The following season, Jokić won his third NBA Most Valuable Player Award.
+In the 2024–25 NBA season, he finished second in MVP voting while averaging a triple-double with 29.6 points, 12.7 rebounds, and 10.2 assists per game.
+The following season, Jokić averaged a triple-double for a second consecutive year with 27.7 points, 12.9 rebounds, and 10.7 assists per game, finishing second in MVP voting again.
+He also became the first player in NBA history to lead the league in both rebounds and assists per game in the same season.

+Jokić is only the third player in NBA history to finish top 2 in MVP voting for six straight years.
+He is only the third player in NBA history to average a triple-double in a season and only the second player in NBA history to average a triple-double in multiple seasons.
+Jokić is second all-time among NBA players with the most triple-doubles and holds the record for the fastest triple-double (achieved in 14 minutes and 33 seconds).
 He is the only NBA player ever to achieve a 30+ points, 20+ rebounds, and 20+ assists game.
+Jokić is the lowest drafted player to win either the NBA Most Valuable Player Award or the NBA Finals Most Valuable Player Award.